syncfusion-content/javascript-docs/js/PivotGauge/Ticks.md

 ## Adding Tick Collection

-Tick collection can be directly added to the scales option within the OlapGauge widget as an array.
+Tick collection can be directly added to the scales option within the PivotGauge widget as an array.

 {% highlight javascript %}

-$("#OlapGauge1").ejOlapGauge({
+$("#PivotGauge1").ejPivotGauge({
-    url: "../OlapGauge",
+    url: "../PivotGauge",
     //...
     scales: [{
         //...